Looking to get started in road cycling with an entry-level road bike?

 Once a standout with pro racers, Raleigh now focuses on producing youth, mountain, and road bikes for recreational use.

 The Raleigh Merit is a road bike with endurance riding in mind.
 Its geometry keeps you in a more upright position, which makes it better suited for taking on loose gravel and dirt.

-Components are all Shimano Sora with an 9-speed rear cassette and a compact 50/34T front chainrings that will get you through some of the steepest climbs.
-An aluminum frame keeps the bike’s weight in check while making a for a responsive ride.
+Components are all Shimano Sora with a 9-speed rear cassette and a compact 50/34T front chainrings that will get you through some of the steepest climbs.
+An aluminum frame keeps the bike’s weight in check while making for a responsive ride.

 The Raleigh Merit 2 is a great versatile option for those wanting to take on the roads but still in need of some moderate off-road capability.